Yukiko’s Floral Design Studio (415) 456-6763

 Ikebana means “arranging flowers” in Japanese.
 It comes from two Japanese words: ikeru, which means living, and hana, which means flower.

-Bamboo Favorite
+Summer Favorite

 Protea Ikebana